Coat of arms of the Netherlands: Description

 Azure, billetty Or a lion with a coronet Or armed and langued Gules holding in his dexter paw a sword Argent hilted Or and in the sinister paw seven arrows Argent pointed and bound together Or.
 (The seven arrows stand for the seven provinces of the Union of Utrecht.)
 The shield is crowned with the (Dutch) royal crown and supported by two lions Or armed and langued gules.
 They stand on a scroll Azure with the text (Or) "Je Maintiendrai" (/fr/, French for "I shall maintain".)

-The monarch places this coat of arms on a mantle gules lined with ermine.
-Above the mantle is a pavilion gules again topped with the royal crown.
+The monarch places this coat of arms on a mantle gules, lined with ermine.
+Above the mantle is a pavilion gules again, topped with the royal crown.

 In the royal decree, it is stated that male successors may replace the crown on the shield with a helm with the crest of Nassau.

 History and origin of the coat of arms

 This version of the coat of arms has been in use since 1907 but differs only slightly from the version that was adopted in 1815.
-From 1815 until 1907 all the lions wore the royal crown and the supporting lions were facing.
+From 1815 until 1907 all the lions wore the royal crown and the supporting lions were facing it.

-The royal arms were adopted by the first king of The Kingdom of the Netherlands, William I, when he became king after the Congress of Vienna in 1815.
+The royal arms were adopted by the first king of the Kingdom of the Netherlands, William I, when he became king after the Congress of Vienna in 1815.
 As king, he adopted a coat of arms that combined elements of his family's (Orange-Nassau) coat of arms and that of the former Dutch Republic that existed from 1581 until 1795.

-From his family arms he used the azure, billetty or with a lion rampant or of Nassau (blue shield, lion, billets).
+From his family arms he used the azure, billetty or with a lion rampant or of Nassau (blue shield, lion and billets).
 The "Je Maintiendrai" motto represents the Orange family since it came into the family with the princedom of Orange as "Je Maintiendrai Châlons".
-These elements are also found in the arms of king William III, who was also king of England, Scotland & Ireland (1689–1702).
-From the arms of the former States General of the Republic of the United Provinces he took the lion with a coronet, sword and arrows.
+These elements are also found in the arms of King William III, who was also king of England, Scotland & Ireland (1689–1702).
+From the arms of the former States General of the Republic of the United Provinces, he took the lion with a coronet, sword and arrows.
 The arrows symbolize the seven provinces that made up the Republic, the sword the determination to defend their liberty, and the coronet their sovereignty.
 William replaced the coronet with a royal crown.
 In 1907, Queen Wilhelmina returned to an open coronet.